Six Ideas for Mothering Yourself by Caring for Your Inner Child

 While scrolling through all the heartfelt and even heartbreaking messages on Mother’s Day, I started thinking about how the idea of motherhood goes so deep for so many of us.

 I’m reminded of a series of workshops I did in my early 30s.
 At the time, I was a new mother with an infant daughter.
-In the workshops, I remember feeling shocked by how all ages of participants (even some in their 70s) were still working through issues with their mothers, many of whom were no longer living.
+In the workshops, I remember feeling shocked by how participants of all ages (even some in their 70s) were still working through issues with their mothers, many of whom were no longer living.
+I realized these unresolved issues were a significant part of their personal growth and self-discovery.

 I asked my therapist, “Why are they still focused on their mothers at this point?”
-And she looked at me and said, “Many take those issues with them all the way to the grave.”
+And she looked at me and said, “Many take those issues with them to the grave.”

-She led me to see how we all want to be mothered, regardless of our age.
-So, what about turning things around and deciding to focus more on mothering ourselves?
+She made me realize that we all want to be mothered, regardless of our age.
+So, how about we turn things around and focus more on mothering ourselves?

 Many people on this planet either don’t have a mother, or the mother they have isn’t exactly meeting their needs.
-So, why can’t we take the lead and learn to mother ourselves in the way we need?
+So, why can’t we take the lead and learn to mother ourselves the way we need?
+Developing self-belief is crucial in making significant changes and asserting our own decisions, especially when addressing unmet needs from childhood.

 Mothering yourself means mothering your inner child:

-So who are we mothering exactly?
-Yes, it’s our inner child.
+So, who are we mothering exactly?
+Yes, our inner child needs to be acknowledged and nurtured.

 Here are some ways you can begin to mother yourself today: